vividos/WhereToFly/TestCases.md

 - [ ] Delete all location waypoints
 - [ ] Share a location with WhatsApp

+## Track list

+- [ ] Import track from .kml, .kmz, .gpx and .igc file
+- [ ] Import flight track and check colors of track in map
+- [ ] Import non-flight track and check track in map
+- [ ] View track list and details
+- [ ] Navigate to track
+- [ ] Delete single track
+- [ ] Delete all tracks

 # Weather dashboard

 - [ ] Add one or more weather icons to dashboard